Coeliac disease and spleen function

 Factors affecting the risk of hyposplensim

-The risk of hyposplenism seems to depend on a number of factors and is lower for individuals who have been diagnosed and following a strict gluten free diet for several years and are otherwise healthy.
+The risk of hyposplenism seems to depend on a number of factors and is lower for children, individuals who have been diagnosed and following a strict gluten free diet for several years and are otherwise healthy.
 These factors could be taken into account by your healthcare team when deciding whether you should be offered those vaccinations recommended for people with hyposplenism.